About the background check:

 - The individual is identified in the Terrorist Screening Database (TSDB) as known to be or suspected of being a terrorist or belonging to an organization with known links to terrorism or support of terrorist activity.

-For those person(s) not cleared and denied access, they will be given a denial access waiver packet to be completed and returned to the VCC.
+For those person(s) not cleared and denied access, they will be given a denial access waiver packet to be completed and returned to the visitors center.
 The denial waiver committee will review the packet and determine suitability for access to the installation.

 As a reminder, all vehicle operators are required to have a valid state driver’s license and valid motor vehicle insurance.